|Height:||23 – 28 cm|

 Overall, the Ragdoll is a fascinating breed no matter what color or pattern it has.
 Compared to other cats, it is relatively large and could be more expensive owing to its immense popularity.
 But if you want a loyal and trusting pet that is affectionate without being needy, a Ragdoll might be just what you need.

-- Black Ragdoll Cat – Before You Buy…
+- Black Ragdoll Kittens – Before You Buy…

 - What’s the Price of Black Ragdoll Cat?